clstmbrly/Practice-Testing-Area/fpki_hottopic_microsoftconstraint.md

 ### Affected Federal Agencies

-If your agency uses the following, it is affected:
+These changes could impact 14 Federal Executive Branch Agencies<!--correct?-->.
+Your agency is affected if it uses:

 * Microsoft Edge/Internet Explorer (IE)
 * Google Chrome
 * FPKI CA-issued server authentication (Secure Sockets Layer [SSL]) certificates for intranet or internet websites

-These changes could impact 14 Federal Executive Branch Agencies<!--correct?-->.

 ### When

 Starting April 2018.

-### Potential Impacts
+### Potential Impact

 With these changes, federal employees who use Windows OSs could lose access to intranet/internet websites (i.e., 404 errors) and mission-critical systems.
 Lack of access to critical resources could affect agency mission, operations, and budget.